gwulfs/WebProgramming/examples/html/README.md

 14. Thou shall always validate HTML markup at http://validator.w3.org/.

 #Exercise
-1. Identify all the problems in the HTML page `fail.html`
+1. Identify all the problems in `fail.html`